-Breath alcohol testing devices – often referred to by one brand name, “Breathalyzer” – are used by policing agencies as well as companies that have drug and alcohol policies in place.
-Their use is almost always done in accordance with an established alcohol and drug-free workplace policy and implemented by a drug and alcohol testing service.
+Breath alcohol testing devices – often referred to by one brand name, “Breathalyzer” – are used by police agencies as well as companies that have drug and alcohol policies in place.
+Their use is almost always done in accordance with established alcohol and drug-free workplace policy and implemented by a drug and alcohol testing service.

 These “breathalyzers” operate according to the biological response to alcohol consumption: When a person consumes alcohol, it is absorbed by the body and enters the bloodstream.
 As the blood passes through the lungs, trace amounts of alcohol are left behind and mix with the air in the lungs.

 The testing devices have a disposable mouthpiece that the test subject blows into, filling a chamber with a sample of their breath.
 The breath sample is then analyzed for any detectable alcohol content.
 This level is represented numerically, such as .080 BAC (which is the point at which a motorist can be considered under the influence and in violation of the law).
 BAC is an acronym that means Blood Alcohol Content or Blood Alcohol Concentration.